Cost of Attendance (COA) Increase Request

-The Cost of Attendance (COA) appeal form for the 2019-2020 academic year will be available in September.
-This form allows Student Financial Services (SFS) to review additional educational expenses incurred during your period of enrollment.
-You must already be receiving financial aid up to your COA and your expenses must exceed your predetermined living allowance for the academic year.
+The Cost of Attendance (COA) increase appeal process allows Student Financial Services (SFS) to review additional educational expenses incurred during your period of enrollment.
+You must already be receiving financial aid up to your COA and your expenses must exceed the standard allowances for the academic year.

 SFS provides limited increases of the COA in compliance with federal regulations.
 These allowable expenses include: